EveKaczmarek/KoikatsuModdingFacility/KoikatsuPortingGuide_Part01.md

 ![WmqpqZg1Do](https://user-images.githubusercontent.com/52298587/172964757-a58a3494-70f8-420a-9695-dc36079ce82d.png)

 Open Blender again and open object material settins.
-Now you can see which texutre belongs to which material.
+Now you can see which texture belongs to which material.
 Refer to these settings when you will set textures in Unity.

 ![dTaPE1ganU](https://user-images.githubusercontent.com/52298587/172965201-bb21f60c-bf15-49a0-af6a-6babcfad91bf.png)